Angel of My Dreams: Music video

 The video for "Angel of My Dreams" was directed by Aube Perrie and filmed in London in April 2024.
 Among the filming locations were Deptford High Street and the Laban building.
 It details the story of Jade's career in the music industry and opens with a shot of her walking alongside a busy high street, reminiscent of her hometown of South Shields.
 In the video, she is seen busking on the high street, before it transitions into different scenes where she plays various personas.
 It features home footage of JADE performing as a child and includes clips from when she auditioned for The X Factor UK.
 Inspirations for the video were also drawn from the films Showgirls (1995), The Fifth Element (1997) and Black Swan (2010).
 Speaking to Billboard, Jade shared that Britney Spears's video for "Lucky' was also among inspirations, adding: "I am obsessed with pop and looking at all the pop girlies that I love, they are the ones doing the absolute most.
 Like the looks, the choreo, the big songs, big choruses ... that is what I want to deliver."

 The concept of the video follows a rags to riches story and features a cameo appearance from Fontaines D.C frontman Grian Chatten.
 The scene which he appears in was also featured in the band's own music video for "Starburster".
 In an interview for British Vogue, Jade discussed some of the looks used in the video, which features designs from Skims, Giuseppe Zanotti, Versace, Miu Miu, and Jean Paul Gaultier.
 In the video she recreated Mariah Carey look from MTV Cribs, and made references to Victoria Beckham, Christina Aguilera, Kylie Minogue, Madonna and Lady Gaga.

 Live performances

 Jade performed "Angel of My Dreams" for the first time, along with "Fantasy" on Later... with Jools Holland on 19 October 2024.
 She performed an alternate version of the song at the Rolling Stone UK Awards on 28 November 2024.

-On March 1, 2025, Thirlwall made her solo BRIT Awards debut performing "Angel Of My Dreams".
+On 1 March 2025, Thirlwall made her solo BRIT Awards debut performing "Angel Of My Dreams".
 The performance was divided in five acts: "The Marriage", "Prima Donna", "Metamorphosis", "Requiem" and "Ascension".
 References to the song's music video and extracts of "It Girl" and "Puppet on a String" were incorporated into the performance.

-She would later perform the song at various festivals, including Glastonbury, Summertime Ball, BBC Radio 1's Big Weekend, Mighty Hoopla and Montreux Jazz Festival.
+She performed the song at various festivals, including Glastonbury, Summertime Ball, BBC Radio 1's Big Weekend, Mighty Hoopla and Montreux Jazz Festival.
 It was also included in her orchestral BBC Proms concert, which was performed along with the Royal Northern Sinfonia.